jillesvangurp/es-kotlin-client/README.md

 # Get it

-I'm using jitpack for releases currently.
-They have nice instructions:
+I'm using jitpack for releases currently; the nice thing is all I need to do is tag the release in Git and they do the rest.
+They have nice instructions for setting up your gradle or pom file:

 [![](https://jitpack.io/v/jillesvangurp/es-kotlin-wrapper-client.svg)](https://jitpack.io/#jillesvangurp/es-kotlin-wrapper-client)

 This may change when this stuff becomes more stable.
+I'm planning to push this to maven central via Sonatype's OSS repository eventually.
+Such a PITA to set up and manage that I don't want to bother with that just yet.
+Ping me if this matters to you though.

 # Motivation